|At 'Cross Creek Farms,

 We earnestly strive to improve the next

-generation of every cow family so they will work
+generation of every cow family...so, they will

-the cattle business.
-The currents have made
+trends in the cattle business.
+The currents

 have made our niche clear.

 We seek to illustrate that natural production